For a seemingly simple component the bottom bracket can prove to be rather tricky.

 Praxis sells chainsets with its own M30 standard.
 These have a tapered spindle with a 30mm drive side bearing and a 28mm left side bearing.
 Praxis sells a range of bottom bracket bearings to fit its cranks, compatible with the main bottom bracket standards, including threaded and press fit options.

-Finally, there’s the Threadfit T47 standard (no relation to Colnago’s ThreadFit system) used by Argonaut Cycles.
-It’s been developed for the brand by Chris King and uses an oversize, threaded alloy sleeve to house the bearings.
+The Threadfit T47 standard (no relation to Colnago’s ThreadFit system) was originally developed for Argonaut Cycles by Chris King.
+It uses an oversize, threaded alloy sleeve to house the bearings.
 Among its advantages touted by Argonaut are a reliable threaded interface and compatibility with all known crank standards.

 There’s a whole industry which has sprung up to increase compatibility between the different standards, as well as selling replacement bottom bracket bearings when yours gives up.
 So, for example, you can get adapters which let you run a 24mm crank spindle in a BB30 frame, and which take care of the extra axle length too.